 Researchers looked at the safety and effectiveness of cannabis as well as studying its impact on disability and disability progression, pain, spasticity, bladder function, tremor/ataxia, quality of life, and adverse effects.

 Five reviews concluded that there was sufficient evidence that cannabinoids may be beneficial for symptoms of pain and spasticity in multiple sclerosis (MS).

 The review suggested future research include studies with noncannabinoid comparisons, noting an important gap in the studies.

 The cannabis plant contains many biologically active chemicals, including about 60 cannabinoids.

 Cannabidiol (CBD) and Δ9-tetrahydrocannabinol (THC) are the two main chemical components of cannabis.

-Cannabis is legal in 30 states for the use of specific medical conditions — including MS. Sixteen more states have passed laws that specifically allow the medical use of CBD.
+Over 30 states have legalized the use of medical marijuana, which can be used for specific medical conditions — including MS. Additional states have passed laws that specifically allow the medical use of CBD.

 A recent peer-reviewed article looked at the effects of CBD on those with MS.